 After taking a few hours to snip and remove the ratty strands that went awry on the afghan, I discovered in astonishment just how beautiful, like new, this wonderful old friend of mine looked.
 I am no longer ashamed of it.
 It is a lovely decorative part of my living area upstairs where my red chair, red ottomans, and lamp set off my grey couch and black and white chair.
 It is such a great feeling to see the result of my work.

+How much more important are all of our relationships.
+Things get ratty, I know.
+Sometimes repairs are not the answer, but for the most part, when both are willing to work; they can unearth the beauty, warmth, and comfort once enjoyed together.
 Snip away at the misconceptions and embrace the truth.
 Cut off apathy and be intentional.
 Don't give up because of a tough spot.
 Keep at it, and you will find that over the years, you have cultivated a thing of beauty that just takes time.
 It takes getting your hands dirty.
 It takes pushing the easy way out and telling it to be quiet.
 It takes forgiving another; sometimes, the hardest of all is forgiving yourself.

 It is never too late to renew those vows.
 It can only get better.